 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of novel therapeutics for serious conditions that compromise a woman's reproductive health and pregnancy.
-We are advancing a pipeline of orally-administered innovative new chemical entities, or NCEs, for the treatment of symptoms associated with endometriosis and uterine fibroids, improvement of clinical pregnancy and live birth rates in women undergoing IVF and treatment of preterm labor.
+We are advancing a pipeline of orally-administered innovative new chemical entities, or NCEs, for the treatment of symptoms associated with endometriosis and uterine fibroids, treatment of preterm labor and improvement of clinical pregnancy and live birth rates in women undergoing IVF.
 We have assembled a strong management team with extensive experience in successfully developing and commercializing therapeutics in our target market.
 Our goal is to build the leading women's reproductive health and pregnancy company focused on conditions where current treatment options are limited and significant unmet needs exist.

-We were founded in November 2012 by former executives of PregLem SA, or PregLem, a Swiss-based specialty biophar-maceutical company dedicated to the development and commercialization of innovative drugs for women's reproductive medicine.
+We were founded in November 2012 by former executives of PregLem SA, or PregLem, a Swiss-based specialty biopharmaceutical company dedicated to the development and commercialization of innovative drugs for women's reproductive medicine.
 While at PregLem, our senior management team collaborated in the clinical development and commercialization of several women's reproductive health therapeutics, including Esmya (ulipristal acetate) for the treatment of uterine fibroids.
 PregLem was subsequently acquired by Gedeon Richter in 2010.
 We believe we will be able to leverage our senior management team's long-standing experience working together and with key opinion leaders, patient groups, payors, reproductive health networks, fertility clinics, obstetricians and gynecologists, or OB/GYNs, nurses and pharmacists to identify, in-license or acquire, develop and commercialize product candidates.
 We are merging our passion for, and extensive experience in, the field of women's reproductive health and pregnancy, to develop therapeutics that can help women lead healthier and more fulfilling lives.

 We are focused on providing therapeutic solutions for women between the ages of 15 and 49 who suffer from reproductive health conditions that affect their quality of life, ability to conceive or that complicate pregnancy and the health of newborns.
 There are millions of women of reproductive age affected by conditions such as endometriosis, uterine fibroids and preterm labor, or that require IVF to conceive.
 We believe the efficacy of current treatment options is limited and creates a significant unmet need for improved therapeutics for these women.
-The graphic below depicts the therapeutic focus for women's reproductive health products: